Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Real-World Robotic Validation

 \section{Real-World Robotic Validation}

-To evaluate the practical applicability and generalization of the VLM-synthesized Behavior Trees, we deployed the fine-tuned \textbf{Model A1} across two distinct industrial robotic platforms: a 7-DOF \textbf{Franka Emika Panda} and a 6-DOF \textbf{Universal Robots UR5e}.
+To evaluate the practical applicability and generalization of the VLM-synthesized Behavior Trees, we deployed the fine-tuned \textbf{Model A1} across two distinct industrial robotic platforms: a 7-DOF \textbf{Franka Emika Panda} and a 6-DOF \textbf{Universal Robots UR5e}, as all tested in-distribution evaluation scenarios were completed successfully (Tab.~\ref{tab:ablation}).
 The primary objective is to demonstrate that the high-level task plans synthesized by the VLM are platform-agnostic and robust to the visual domain gap between MuJoCo simulation and real-world environments.
 By maintaining a strict abstraction layer between the symbolic BT synthesis and the low-level hardware drivers, we verify that the model has internalized universal robotic logic, such as guarding and spatial offsetting, rather than platform-specific trajectories.